Charlie Chan's Greatest Case

-Charlie Chan's Greatest Case (1933) is an American pre-Code murder mystery film starring Warner Oland as the Oriental detective Charlie Chan.
+Charlie Chan's Greatest Case is a 1933 American pre-Code murder mystery film starring Warner Oland as the Oriental detective Charlie Chan.
 It was based on the Earl Derr Biggers novel The House Without a Key (1925).

 Oland made a series of Charlie Chan films; along with three others, this one is considered to be a lost film.

 Plot

-In Honolulu's Waikiki, two brothers, Dan (Robert Warwick) and Amos (Frank McGlynn) Winterslip have had a decades-long feud which worsens when Dan announces his engagement to a scandalous, younger woman.
-When Dan is found murdered in his beachside home, Charlie Chan (Warner Oland) is called on to investigate.
-As the list of suspects grows, the case becomes increasingly dangerous for both Charlie Chan and Dan’s nephew, John Quincy (John Warburton), who seeks to find his uncle’s killer.
+In Honolulu's Waikiki, two brothers, Dan and Amos Winterslip have had a decades-long feud which worsens when Dan announces his engagement to a scandalous, younger woman.
+When Dan is found murdered in his beachside home, Charlie Chan is called on to investigate.
+As the list of suspects grows, the case becomes increasingly dangerous for both Charlie Chan and Dan’s nephew, John Quincy, who seeks to find his uncle’s killer.